Skip to content

 My parents bought the computer with some money that was left for us when my grandpa passed away.
 I think it was a good investment because I learned a lot and it shaped who I am today.

-I’ve also learned HTML, JS, Perl, MySQL, CSS, some PHP, I’m learning Swift and I’ve done Linux Admin.
-My first HTML editor was Navipress… which is something, I’m sure not many people are familiar with.
+I’ve also learned HTML, JS, Perl, MySQL, CSS, some PHP, some Swift and I’ve done Linux Admin.
+My first HTML editor was Navipress… which is something I’m sure not many people are familiar with.
 My first web browser was Mosaic, and then Netscape, which became Firefox.
+Even before that was Gopher (pre-cursor to the Web) and Veronica (a search engine… first one?).

-I published my first website back in 1994 when the World Wide Web was just created.
+I published my first website back in 1994 when the World Wide Web was just created – an AOL site.
 It was called “The Background Deli” where I had cool backgrounds and textures I collected and created – since having cool background images was all the rage back then.
 I could have had one of the first 10,000 websites on the web maybe.

-My first email address was at CompuServe, then at my college.
-I was even using Gopher and Veronica, which were precursors to the web.
+My first email address was at CompuServe, then at my college I had a wisc.edu account.
 I used to connect with a 1200 baud modem.
+I’m ancient.

 The web was nothing back then but I was there.
 I feel fortunate to be alive during that time, seeing computers and the Internet rising up.
 Check out one of my first websites from the 90s that’s still up for some, odd reason.